Ohh…the happiness of Summer (As long as it is not too hot!)

 I had not considered, until I read something in a book by William Stillman called Autism and the God Connection, that this could be connected to my autism.
 Stillman stated that some people with autism are so sensitive that they can sense even the smallest ionic changes in the weather, and it wreaks havoc on their neurology.

 That’s when it clicked!
-I have not read the entire book, but it is on my to-do-list mainly because this particular statement has resounded so strongly with me.
+With a bit of help from psychologists like those at Psychreg for the best psychologist in Sydney and the realization that I had not read the entire book, but it is on my to-do list mainly because this particular statement has resounded so strongly with me, I finally figured something out.
 I can feel the slightest change in weather pressures, humidity, and temperature, but again, never realized that all other people do not feel the same things.

 The same is true for cold weather-I cannot adjust well.
 Despite how warmly I dress, I will immediately be frozen down to the bones, and have a difficult time warming up.
 Sometimes after long periods out in the cold it will take hours of shivering indoors to “warm my bones.”
 Feeling cold down inside my bones is the best way I can describe the feeling, but again, I just always assumed that everyone felt this way-apparently, they do not.